duanegoodner/dispatch-model-benchmarks/README.md

 ---

 **Observations**
-- Runtime is more frontend bound (fetch latency issues)
+- Runtime is more frontend bound, especially for FMA (fetch latency issues)
 - CRTP and Concepts shift most execution to the backend (efficient execution unit use)

 ## Key Takeaways from `perf` Tests